Organized crime in London, Ontario: Jackels Motorcycle Club

-A now defunct support Club of the Hells Angels that had chapters in London, Ontario and Montreal.
+A now defunct support club of the Hells Angels that had chapters in London, Ontario and Montreal.
 Was active in the late 1990s and early 2000s and was a participant in the Ontario Biker War.
 It was at some point absorbed into the Hells Angels.

 Kipps Lane Crew

 The Kipps Lane Crew (KLC) is a street gang founded in London, Ontario, Canada, in 2000.
 The gang's name originates from the area in which the group operates, Kipps Lane and the surrounding area in Northeast London.
 The colors of the Kipps Lane Crew are red, although the gang is not associated with the Bloods, the group has been involved in several high-profile incidents and its actions partially contributed towards the creation of the London "Gang Unit".

 Ku Klux Klan: London chapter

 The history of the Ku Klux Klan in London, Ontario began on May 18, 1872.
 When the former leader of the KKK in South Carolina, J. Rufus Bratton arrived in London, Ontario and remained there until the 1880s.
 During this period he began secretly making major contributions to the construction of the London chapter.
-In 1882, the most notorious incident in the London area occurred when London Klansman, set fire to the Harrison residence.
-The Harrison's were an African-American family that had escaped slavery in Kentucky and Missouri, then fled to Canada in 1854 via the underground railroad.
+In 1882, the most notorious incident in the London area occurred when London Klansmen set fire to the Harrison residence.
+The Harrisons were an African-American family that had escaped slavery in Kentucky and Missouri, then fled to Canada in 1854 via the Underground Railroad.

 Bratton returned to America in the 1880s, but left behind an influence on the community that would see the rise of the Ku Klux Klan in London, Ontario during the 1890s and 1900s.
 By the 1920s the rise of the "Second Klan" in the United States had further spurred on expansion and recruitment in Canada, this saw membership in London reach an all-time high.
 Though they would never regain the numbers in membership they possessed in the 1920s, the Knights of the Ku Klux Klan continued to operate in London and Ontario well into the 2000s, with some holdouts even continuing into the modern day.